On the Model Update Strategies for Supervised Learning in AIOps Solutions: Experiment Results

-\textbf{Periodical retraining, concept drift guided retraining, and time-based ensemble approaches all achieve better performance than the stationary approach, while different model maintenance approaches lead to diverse model performance}.
-We observe that different approaches for training AIOps models can lead to significant performance differences.
-For example, the CART model trained on the Backblaze dataset achieves an overall AUC of $0.86$ using the AWE ensemble approach and $0.83$ using periodical model retraining or the STEPD concept drift detection approach.
+\textbf{Periodical retraining, concept drift guided retraining, and time-based ensemble strategies all achieve better performance than the stationary strategy, while different model update strategies lead to diverse model performance}.
+We observe that different strategies for training AIOps models can lead to significant performance differences.
+For example, the CART model trained on the Backblaze dataset achieves an overall AUC of $0.86$ using the AWE ensemble strategy and $0.83$ using periodical model retraining or the STEPD concept drift detection strategy.
 In contrast, the stationary model only achieves an overall AUC of $0.77$.
 As shown in Figure~\ref{fig:auc_sk}, we also rank the AUC performance with our Scott-Knott test.
-It is worth noting that the stationary approaches always sit in the worst-performed group, except for the GBDT and RF models on the Google dataset, where time-based ensemble approaches (SEA and AWE) perform equally or worse than the stationary approach.
-R1.1][R3.3][R4.1{Overall, the periodical retraining approach provides 1.5\% to 10.3\% performance improvement on the Google dataset, 3.8\% to 25.4\% improvement on the Backblaze dataset, and 3.1\% to 8.5\% improvement on the Alibaba dataset over the stationary models.
-Although having less frequent retraining frequency, the concept drift guided retraining approaches can also provide comparable performance improvement to the periodical retraining approaches.
+It is worth noting that the stationary strategies always sit in the worst-performed group, except for the GBDT and RF models on the Google dataset, where time-based ensemble strategies (SEA and AWE) perform equally or worse than the stationary strategy.
+Overall, the periodical retraining strategy provides 1.5\% to 10.3\% performance improvement on the Google dataset, 3.8\% to 25.4\% improvement on the Backblaze dataset, and 3.1\% to 8.5\% improvement on the Alibaba dataset over the stationary models.
+Although having less frequent retraining frequency, the concept drift guided retraining strategies can also provide comparable performance improvement to the periodical retraining strategies.
 We observe a 1.0\% to 10.0\% performance improvement for the Google dataset, 3.8\% to 24.5\% improvement for the Backblaze dataset, and 2.4\% to 8.7\% improvement for the Alibaba dataset over the stationary models.
-For the time-based ensemble approaches, we also observe significant performance improvement, achieving a 3.0\% to 7.8\% increase on the Google dataset, 1.2\% to 25.1\% increase on the Backblaze dataset, and 0.9\% to 20.6\% increase on the Alibaba dataset over the stationary approach. }
+For the time-based ensemble strategies, we also observe significant performance improvement, achieving a 3.0\% to 7.8\% increase on the Google dataset, 1.2\% to 25.1\% increase on the Backblaze dataset, and 0.9\% to 20.6\% increase on the Alibaba dataset over the stationary strategy.